Live Chat Now

 What You'll Learn (Outcomes)

-• Integrated Understanding of PM
+• Advanced Understanding of PM

 Model an advanced, integrated and applied understanding of project management as a discipline.